+44 (0)1792 815 855

 Derwen moved from Lonlas Cellars in Skewen to the current site in Neath Abbey Wharf expanding both its footprint and workforce.
 Derwen were by now established as a multi disciplined construction company winning industry awards for training and development.

 To furnish its own project requirements Derwen became involved in dry crushing and screening in recognising the limitations of these processes the opportunity to improve the quality and quantity of recycled aggregates was explored.
-Derwen’s aggregate recycling plant was commissioned, the first in Wales the ground breaking plant immediately gained industry recognition for innovation.
+Derwen’s aggregate recycling plant was commissioned the first in Wales and the groundbreaking plant immediately gained industry recognition for innovation.